Loffty FAQs for individuals

 Can my practitioner see the answers I gave to each question?

 No. The Loffty assessment and the underlying algorithm and weightings that sit behind the questions and your specific answers are not available to your practitioner.
 However, the ‘More Info’ button in the dynamic Loffty report provides detailed symptomatology for each disorder you are assessed for and shows a severity rating.
 The Loffty report is intended to be an overview of your overall mental health that provides key information for your practitioner to investigate further.
-If you are identified as having a mild, moderate or severe rating for a disorder, then your practitioner should spend further time with you investigating the reasons that disorder has that rating.
+If you are identified as having a mild, moderate or severe rating for a condition, then your practitioner should spend further time with you investigating the reasons that condition has that rating.
 This will usually be done by spending quality practitioner-client/patient time together to arrive at a practitioner-based diagnosis and agreed treatment plan.

 Need urgent help?